Tawi-Tawi: American colonial era

+Japanese occupation

 During World War II, the calm but exposed waters around the islands were used by the Imperial Japanese Navy as a major fleet anchorage due to its proximity to the oilfields of Borneo.
 Japanese forces, however, did not develop any facilities on the islands leaving the anchorage without an airfield, which allowed American submarines to track the movements of the Japanese fleet at the exposed anchorage.
 After the Japanese Imperial Forces occupied Tawi-Tawi, guerilla forces were organized under Lts.
 Konglamtio and Alejandro Tresperes in Siasi and Tawi-Tawi.
 These units were under the Sulu Command led by Lt.
 Col. Alejandro Suarez.
 The Command aided the American Liberation Forces at Sanga-Sanga Island on April 2, 1945.

 On October 16, 1947, the offshore lands of Borneo—Taganak, Bakkungan, Bayaua, Sibauang and Lihiman Islands—were turned over to the Philippines by the British North Borneo government.
 The unveiling ceremonies of the marker in Taganak Island on June 26, 1948, were attended by M.G.
-Combe, representing Great Britain, former President Diosdado Macapagal for the Philippines, Princess Tarhata Kiram for the Sultanate, and Governor Kalinangan Calauag for Sulu.
+Combe, representing Great Britain, former President Diosdado Macapagal for the Philippines, Princess Tarhata Kiram for the Sultanate, and Governor Kalingalan Caluang for Sulu.

-Creation of Tawi-Tawi Province
+Philippine Independence

+Foundation

 Previously part of the province of Sulu, Tawi-Tawi was converted into a province on September 11, 1973, pursuant to Presidential Decree No. 302 and erstwhile Commodore Romulo Espaldon was appointed as its first governor until the first provincial elections were held.

 Prior to issuing the decree, President Marcos had asked Espaldon, “Why are the young boys of Tawi-Tawi easily wooed by the Moro National Liberation Front?”
 Espaldon replied, “The Sama boys, like their elders and leaders, are tired and weary of their union with the Province of Sulu.
 They want to have their own leaders and manage their own affairs.
 If His Excellency wants to solve the problem, I recommend that he create them into a separate province and allow them to exercise their own local prerogatives.”
 Hence, Espaldon earned the moniker "Father of Tawi-Tawi."

 During the first 730 days of Tawi-Tawi as a province, Espaldon spearheaded over 100 civilian infrastructure projects, including the construction of the provincial capitol, provincial hospital, public market, 50 mosques, school houses, radio station, airstrips, piers, houses, bridges, roads and water system.

 The seat of the provincial government was initially designated as Bato-Bato in the municipality of Balimbing (now Panglima Sugala), but was moved to Bongao on April 4, 1979, by virtue of Batas Pambansa Blg.
 24.

+Contemporary

 Tawi-Tawi is currently being groomed as the location of a special economic zone and transhipment point, a future center of commerce as the Tawi-Tawi freeport is being built in the area.